 A timely update to the best-selling, practical, and comprehensive guide to online teaching

-Great news for everyone working on updating or redesigning a course for online teaching and learning, this updated edition will be shipping on June 9.
-This edition retains the structure of the earlier two editions, but refreshes and updates the over 65 tips, adds new tips on critical thinking, gamification, universal design and provides a whole new chapter on flexible online synchronous design and teaching.
+Great news for everyone working on updating or redesigning a course for online teaching and learning, this updated edition is now available.
+This edition retains the structure of the earlier two editions, but refreshes and updates the over 65 tips, adds new tips on critical thinking, gamification, universal design and a whole new chapter on flexible online synchronous design and teaching.

 Chapters 1 – 5 provide a snapshot on pedagogical theories and theorists, core learning principles, best practices for teaching online, four phases of a course, and best uses of technology.

 Who will really like this book?